alphagov-mirror/pay-sumologic-deskpro-comparator/README.md

 ## Sumologic<->deskpro comparator

+> As of October 2020 this repo is no longer actively maintained by the GOV.UK Pay team, following the switch from
+> Sumologic to Splunk in March 2019.

 This was done as a one-off to check loglines for sumologic

 The sumologic CSV output has these headings: